 Dental care is an important part of overall cancer care.
 Good nutrition also plays a big role in dental health.
 Problems with the teeth, gums or mouth can interfere with eating well.
-And poor nutrition can lead to dental problems.
+Poor nutrition can lead to dental problems.

 Visit the dentist at least four weeks before treatment begins if possible, and

 - Maintain good dental and oral hygiene to help prevent gum disease and infection.

 - Use an antibacterial rinse two to four times a day and avoid alcohol-based mouthwashes.